bitsofcotton/p2/README.md

 2025/05/31 cr.py Q command match the double of input stream. update readme.
 2025/06/03 fix crash on p2... around zero division on _FLOAT_BITS_ specified case, not with cpu float they can crash in some condition. cr.py Q cmd comment change, G command chg.
 2025/06/04 import Q command chain try into lieonn.
+2025/06/05 fix p2qt as reasonable one but not with real pred-value. add B cmd to cr.py.